What Running a Clinical Research Business Taught Me About Work–Life Balance

-Having a clinical research consulting business can make it difficult to find work life balance.
+Having a small business can make it difficult to find work life balance.

 But there has to be more to life than just working.
 I see first hand people who prioritize work and miss out on things that should be more important.
 Like spending time with friends and family or having a unique, once in a lifetime experience.